 More Ways to Store/Preserve Onions

 Drying your onions is another great way to preserve their quality.
-Learn how to make onion powder and onion salt, and you'll have two less things to buy for your pantry.
-Here's how to use homemade onion powder in place of fresh chopped onion.
+Learn how to make onion powder and onion salt, and you'll have two fewer things to buy for your pantry.